Tasty Oven

 • Recipe Reviews

-This Bread Machine Whole Wheat Bread recipe was inspired by my super fluffy bread machine white bread, which also gave way to my garlic sandwich bread, italian bread and delicious bread machine cheese bread.
+This 100% Whole Wheat Bread recipe was inspired by my super fluffy bread machine white bread, which also gave way to my garlic sandwich bread, italian bread and delicious bread machine cheese bread.

 There's one caveat- this recipe uses weighted ingredients with a high percentage of water.
-Doing so produces a moist, tender loaf with a springy texture that makes a great sandwich or toasting bread.
+Doing so produces a moist, tender loaf with a springy texture that makes a great sandwich or toasting bread, like an air fried grilled cheese or pepperoni toast.

 Using a lot of water is necessary when using whole wheat flour.
 This is particularly true when making 100% whole wheat bread, like we're doing in this bread machine recipe.
 The correct amount of water as a percentage to your flour weight is key to producing the perfect loaf.